Customer Service FAQ

 How can I earn CME credit with a subscription to SRGS?

-To participate in the SRGS CME program, you must have an active “with CME” or SRGS Connect Online subscription.
+To participate in the SRGS CME program, you must have an active “with CME” or SRGS online subscription.
 Credit is earned on completion of a 20-question pretest, 20-question posttest, and four evaluation questions.

 How many credits can I earn with an annual subscription?